Getting Started with WinUI Color Picker

 Select solid brush

-You can select the solid color brush programmatically by setting the solid color brush value to the SelectedBrush property.
+You can select the solid color brush programmatically by setting the solid color brush value to the SelectedBrush property of type Brush.
+The XAML Brush type converter accepts standard color names (e.g., Yellow).
 You can select any solid color brush at runtime by clicking on the respective solid color brush area.
-You can also choose various solid color brush from different standard color models such as RGB, HSV, HSL, CMYK formats.
-The default value of SelectedBrush property is Blue.
+You can also choose various solid color brushes from different standard color models such as RGB, HSV, HSL, and CMYK formats.
+The default value of the SelectedBrush property is SolidColorBrush(Colors.Blue).

 <editors:SfColorPicker x:Name="colorPicker"